andresmontoyab/Spring/spring-cloud/README.md

 eureka.instance.instance-id=${spring.application.name}:${eureka.instance.instance_id:${random.value}}
 ```

-With these two properties every time that we start-up a new instnaces, this instances are going to have a new random
+With these two properties every time that we start-up a new instances, these instances are going to have a new random
 available port and also are going to be registry in eureka.

 # API-Gateway